Learn more about the status of active WaterSMART Initiative (WSI) priority area funding projects.

 Priority Area Extent in Acres: 3,000

-The Twin Falls Canal Company in Twin Falls County, ID used two Reclamation WaterSMART grants to manage water demands in its service area through construction of an irrigation pond and lining 4,200 linear feet of earthen canal with prefabricated geomembrane liner.
-These projects respectively saved 13,500 and 9,420 acre-feet annually of the water diverted from the Snake River at Milner Dam for other irrigation water users in the area by reducing seepage loss and improving delivery efficiency.
+The Twin Falls Canal Company in Twin Falls County, Idaho used two Reclamation WaterSMART grants to improve management of water demands in its service area through construction of an irrigation pond and lining 4,200 linear feet of earthen canal with prefabricated geomembrane liner.
+These projects respectively saved 13,500 and 9,420 acre-feet annually of water diverted from the Snake River at Milner Dam for other irrigation water users in the area by reducing seepage loss and improving delivery efficiency.
 With additional NRCS assistance, other water management entities, including pump companies lifting water into the improved canal, as well as farmers and ranchers in the area will be able to further reduce seepage loss in the delivery system and improve irrigation water use efficiencies on crop fields and pastures.
-In addition to the water saving and drought resilience benefits, EQIP funding is also expected to improve water quality by reducing nutrient transport through improved nutrient management, improve crop productivity and health, and reduce erosion in the canals.
+In addition to the water saving and drought resilience benefits, EQIP funding is also expected to improve water quality by reducing nutrient transport, improve crop productivity and health through nutrient management, and reduce erosion in the canals.

 Kansas